EricHogue/EricHogue.github.io/_posts/2021-03-15-TryHackMe-Walkthrough-AllInOne.md

 There are 3 ports opened 21 (FTP), 22 (SSH) and 80 (HTTP).

-nmap flag that the FTP accepts anonymous connections, so I tried that first to see if there are anything that could help us there.
+nmap flags that the FTP accepts anonymous connections, so I tried that first to see if there are anything that could help us there.

 ```bash
 ftp target